 At the gateway to each of the nine great Halls of Throal, two units of the Royal Guard challenge the people entering the kingdom.
-Politely but firmly, the guards ask every passerby if he or she is a resident or a visitor, the nature of their business and the proposed length of their stay.
+Politely but firmly, the guards ask every passer-by if he is a resident or a visitor, the nature of his business, and the proposed length of his stay.

 The guards can refuse entry at will, but they only bar entrance to those who pose an obvious danger to Throal's citizens.
 Prospective visitors to Throal are turned back at the gates if they are drooling mad, clearly infected with a contagious disease, or bear some obvious mark of a magical curse or Horror influence.
-The guards will also apprehend known exiles attempting to return to the kingdom (for more information, see Citizenship, p.
-60 in The Halls of Power).
+The guards will also apprehend known exiles attempting to return to the kingdom (for more information, see Of Citizenship, p.
+56 in The Halls of Power).